katekligman/imagecompare/README.md

 # imagecompare
-Three way image compare package for go
+A three way image compare package for go.

+Developed by Kate Kligman